binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

 #### Terminator {#tooling-setup-kali-linux-tools-i-use-that-need-adding-to-kali-linux-terminator}

 As I spend most of my life in terminals, I want a good one.
-I've found Terminator does everything I need from a terminal.
-Briefly discussed on my [blog](http://blog.binarymist.net/2013/01/19/a-decent-console-for-windows/) .
+I have found that Terminator does everything I need from a terminal.
+Briefly discussed on my [blog](http://blog.binarymist.net/2013/01/19/a-decent-console-for-windows/).
 If you also like a decent terminal experience, then:
 `apt-get install terminator`

 #### [Discover Scripts](#process-and-practises-penetration-testing-reconnaissance-discover-scripts) {#tooling-setup-kali-linux-tools-i-use-that-need-adding-to-kali-linux-discover-scripts}